-Testing to establish compatibility between the spacecraft's Radio Frequency Subsystem (RFS) and DSN stations is available at the Development Test Facility (DTF-21) at JPL in Pasadena or by using the Compatibility Test Trailer (CTT) at a remote site.
+Testing to establish compatibility between the spacecraft's Radio Frequency Subsystem (RFS) and DSN stations is available at the JPL Development Test Facility (DTF-21) or by using the Compatibility Test Trailer (CTT-22) at a remote site.
 RFS compatibility testing is highly recommended and should be completed about eighteen months prior to launch.

-DSN 26-meter, 34-meter, and 70-meter diameter antennas operating in the 2, 7, 8, and 32 GHz bands provide radio frequency communications.
+DSN 34-meter, and 70-meter diameter antennas operating in the 2, 7, 8, 26, and 32 GHz bands provide radio frequency communications.
 User costs vary with aperture size and utilization level.
 Generally, DSN services are included in the Aperture Fee (see Equation 2-1 below).